Worlds Biggest Trade Deal To Be Delayed To 2020: Draft ASEAN Statement - UrduPoint

 World's Biggest Trade Deal To Be Delayed To 2020: Draft ASEAN Statement

-Bangkok, Nov 3 (UrduPoint / Pakistan Point News - 3rd Nov, 2019 ) :The signing of the world's largest trade pact will likely be kicked back to 2020, according to a draft statement by Southeast Asian leaders, delaying a deal craved by China to offset a painful tariff war with the US.
+Bangkok, Nov 3 (UrduPoint / Pakistan Point News - 4th Nov, 2019 ) :The signing of the world's largest trade pact will likely be kicked back to 2020, according to a draft statement by Southeast Asian leaders, delaying a deal craved by China as it seeks to temper the fallout from a painful tariff war with the US.

 The 16-nation Regional Comprehensive Economic Partnership (RCEP) spans from India to New Zealand and includes 30 percent of global GDP and half of the world's people.